MrThearMan/django-subforms/CONTRIBUTING.md

 Please file a [bug report].
 If you are not using the latest version of the library, please upgrade and see if that fixes the issue.
-If not, please create a minimal example that demonstrates the bug, and instructions on how to create that setup from a new virtual environment.
+If not, please create a minimal example that demonstrates the bug, and instructions on how to create that setup from a new virtual[CONTRIBUTING.md](../undine/CONTRIBUTING.md) environment.
 Also include any error tracebacks (unabridged when possible).
 This will help a lot when diagnosing the bug.
 Do not use pictures to include the traceback.